icco/sonarr-anime-importer/README.md

-# sonarr-mal-importer
+# sonarr-anime-importer
+Easily create import lists in sonarr with MyAnimeList or Anilist queries!

-This is basically a wrapper for [Jikan](jikan.moe) that converts a Jikan API call to a list with TVDB IDs that Sonarr can import the results.
+This is basically a wrapper for [Jikan](jikan.moe) and the Anilist API that maps IDs to a list with TVDB IDs so that Sonarr can import the results.

-**This API will spam calls that have pagination so make sure you set a limit in the query parameters so you don't get rate limited or IP banned!!**
+**Until v1.0.0, breaking changes can happen at any time.
+Multiple have happened already!
+Be wary updating.**

+**The "limit" parameter is required for all requests!**

-Pulls MyAnimeList and TVDB ID associations from https://raw.githubusercontent.com/Kometa-Team/Anime-IDs/master/anime_ids.json.
+Pulls MyAnimeList, Anilist, and TVDB ID associations from https://raw.githubusercontent.com/Kometa-Team/Anime-IDs/master/anime_ids.json.

 ## Supported Requests
-### GET /anime
+### GET /v1/mal/anime
+Searches anime from MyAnimeList

 See https://docs.api.jikan.moe/#tag/anime/operation/getAnimeSearch for parameters.

 Additional parameters supported: